awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-starting-analysis.md

 }
 ```

-## Streaming Video into Rekognition Video<a name="video-streaming-kinesisvideostreams-stream"></a>
+## Streaming Video into Amazon Rekognition Video<a name="video-streaming-kinesisvideostreams-stream"></a>

-To stream video into Rekognition Video, you use the Amazon Kinesis Video Streams SDK to create and use a Kinesis video stream\.
-The `PutMedia` operation writes video data *fragments* into a Kinesis video stream that Rekognition Video consumes\.
+To stream video into Amazon Rekognition Video, you use the Amazon Kinesis Video Streams SDK to create and use a Kinesis video stream\.
+The `PutMedia` operation writes video data *fragments* into a Kinesis video stream that Amazon Rekognition Video consumes\.
 Each video data fragment is typically 2–10 seconds in length and contains a self\-contained sequence of video frames\.
-Rekognition Video supports H\.264 encoded videos, which can have three types of frames \(I, B, and P\)\.
+Amazon Rekognition Video supports H\.264 encoded videos, which can have three types of frames \(I, B, and P\)\.
 For more information, see [Inter Frame](https://en.wikipedia.org/wiki/Inter_frame)\.
 The first frame in the fragment must be an I\-frame\.
 An I\-frame can be decoded independent of any other frame\.

 As video data arrives into the Kinesis video stream, Kinesis Video Streams assigns a unique number to the fragment\.
 For an example, see [PutMedia API Example](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/examples-putmedia.html)\.